 Benefits of an exempt employee

-Since you don’t need to keep the FLSA in mind when it comes to wages and benefits for exempt employees, an immediate and obvious benefit of an employee with exempt status is that employment is a little less complicated.
+Since you don’t need to keep the FLSA in mind when it comes to wages and benefits for exempt professionals, an immediate and obvious benefit of an employee with exempt status is that employment is a little less complicated.
 Other benefits include:

 - No need to calculate overtime pay.
 Even if your company uses a payroll platform that makes overtime tracking easy, exempt employees mean you can skip overtime tracking and management altogether.
 No matter the number of hours worked in a pay period, an exempt employee’s salary will remain unchanged.

 - Exempt employees may be more integral to your company.
 Generally, exempt employees perform work crucial to your business no matter the number of hours per week it takes to get the job done.
-Luckily for the employer, exempt employees don’t have to be paid more than their usual rates of pay.
+Luckily for the employer, exempt employees don’t have to be paid more than their regular rates of pay.